gonespy/bstormps3/MARADNS_DEADWOOD.md

 *.gamespy.net.
 A		192.168.2.37 ~
 ```

-For deadwood, this is the dwood3rc.txt file that I used (again, replace the IP address 192.168.2.37)
+For deadwood, this is the dwood3rc.txt file that I used (replace the IP address 192.168.2.37 with that of the DNS server)

 ```
 upstream_servers = {}